Arhopalus rusticus

-Arhopalus rusticus is a species of beetle in the family Cerambycidae.
+Arhopalus rusticus, the rust pine borer, is a species of beetle in the family Cerambycidae.
 It was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Distribution and habitat

-It is a common species in the northern and central Europe, Siberia, Korea, Mongolia, Japan and northern China.
+It is a common species in the northern and central Europe, Siberia, Korea, Mongolia, northern Pakistan, Japan and northern China.
 It is also found across the US and has been introduced to Australia.
 It tends to nest in conifers, such as the Scots pine and the Norway spruce.
 It tends to infest the basal part of trees up to 1.5 m in height.
 It is nocturnal and tends to hide under bark during the day, but is attracted to light after night.

 Description

 Adults are usually 10–30 mm long.
 Adults are dark brown or brownish red and dull.
 The body is elongated and flattened and slightly haired.
 Elytrae have 2 or 3 parallel ridges.
 The antennae of females are not longer than half of the body and those of males are about two-thirds of the body length.
 The egg is white and elongated, and is around 0.5 mm × 1.9 mm in size.
 The larva is white, flattened and up to 28–39 mm long.
 The pupa has a length of up to 25 mm.